jeslstep/Digital-Gallery/README.md

 # Digital - Gallery

-Digital Gallery allows users to add a picture url and a description.
+Digital Gallery allows users to add a picture url or a file from their computer and a description.
 Once a submitted, the picture appears on a card with the options to delete or add likes.
 The description of the picture appears when the picture is clicked; the picture returns when the description is clicked.

 A potential specific use for this application is car shopping.
 A user could add their preferred car options picture url, create descriptions for each, and determine how many likes to give each car.
 This will allow the user to determine which car is their favorite.